novatorem/ERA-Emergency-Response-Aid/docs/phase1/competition.md

 -------------------

-Possible due to the fact that it wasn't what their app was designed to do.
+Possibly due to the fact that it wasn't what their app was designed to do.
 The feature was not a planned one, or they did not have enough time to implement it.